sanskrit/learnsanskrit.org/content/guide/verbs-1/the-present-tense.md

 {h Basic meaning}

-The present tense describes actions that are happening right now:
+The present tense has different meanings in different contexts.
+Most commonly, it what is happening right now:

 {ex

-nayati
+nayati.
 (Someone) leads or is leading.

-carati
+carati.
 (Someone) walks or is walking.

 }